 Possible Lead to Painful Recessions

-The issue with the trade-off between inflation and unemployment is that, it may be the same incident that happened in the United States during the stagflation of the 1970s.
+The trade-off between inflation and unemployment may be the same incident that happened in the United States during the stagflation of the 1970s.
 A prolonged acceptance of higher inflation to protect jobs may cause inflation expectations to rise to the point where they trigger an inflationary spiral of price hikes and pay increases.

 Bonds are often lower-risk investments that offer consistent interest income at a fixed rate.
-By reducing the present value of that income, inflation, and particularly significant inflation, it may depreciated the value of bonds.
+Reducing the present value of that income, inflation, and particularly significant inflation, may depreciate the value of bonds.

 Boosted Value of Real Estate, and Energy Stocks

-Real estate has long been used as a buffer against inflation because landlords can do so by rising rents, even while inflation reduces the real cost of fixed-rate mortgages.
+Real estate has long been used as a buffer against inflation because landlords can do so by raising rents, even while inflation reduces the actual cost of fixed-rate mortgages.

 Advantages and Disadvantages of Inflation